Learn something new every day

 More Info... by email

-A proprietary agreement is a legal document in which one party agrees to maintain the confidentiality of another party’s sensitive or secret information.
-Essentially, the person or business receiving the information is forbidden to share it with any third parties without permission from the party disclosing the information.
+A proprietary agreement is a legal agreement between two parties regarding how information will be handled and shared.
+The exact conditions of the agreement may vary but it is usually an agreement of non-disclosure of information.
+Non-disclosure means that the person or business receiving the information is forbidden from sharing it with any third parties without permission from the party disclosing the information.
 As a general rule, proprietary agreements are designed to protect a party’s proprietary information, such as business practices, pricing data, customer lists, and technical information.
 In addition, these agreements are typically intended to ensure that any party receiving proprietary information uses it only for the purposes expressly permitted in the agreement.
-A proprietary agreement may also be referred to as a nondisclosure or confidentiality agreement.
+A proprietary agreement may be referred to as a proprietary nondisclosure or confidentiality agreement.
+The agreement may also have a specified time limit in which non-disclosure will apply.

 Proprietary agreements are used in a number of different arrangements.
 In the business world, these agreements are commonly entered into between companies that are doing business with one another or that intend to do business with one another.
 Employers frequently require employees to enter into proprietary agreements.
 This is particularly true for employees who have access to sensitive or highly confidential information about the employer.
 An employer-employee proprietary agreement works similarly to a general proprietary agreement and typically requires the employee to use and disclose confidential information only as allowed by the agreement.